TITLE 89: SOCIAL SERVICES

 Full credentials are valid for three years.
 60 to 90 days before his/her credential expires, a provider shall submit a renewal application to the Department in a form required by the Department.
 To qualify for renewal, the provider must have met and provide documentation of the following continuing professional education and development activities, as well as documentation of maintenance of pertinent licensure/certification requirements and compliance with this Part.
 Failure to receive a renewal notice from the Department shall not excuse the submission of a renewal application for one's credential.

 1) Continuing Professional Education

-During the three years that the full credential is valid, a credentialed provider shall receive a total of 30 hours of continuing professional education as approved by the Department .
-This training shall include two or more of the early intervention core knowledge content areas set forth in subsections (g)(1)(A) through (D).
+During the three years that the full credential is valid, a credentialed provider shall receive a total of 30 hours of continuing professional education as approved by the Department.
+Up to 20 of those hours shall be provided by the Department, or its training designee.
+The provider credential notification and renewal letters will define the number of hours that shall be provided by the Department or its training designee.
+The remaining training hours shall include one or more of the EI core knowledge content areas set forth in subsections (g)(1)(A) through (D).
 Extensions of up to three months may be granted upon written request, received at least 30 days before the expiration of the credential, setting forth the facts concerning noncompliance with this subsection (k)(1).
 The Department's credentialing office will consider extreme hardship and other extenuating circumstances and determine if an extension should be granted on an individual basis.
 The extension shall not extend the time within which the subsequent year's training requirements must be received.